Ground-based Solar

 Pro: can be used as a canopy/carport

-Con: higher material cost
+Con: relatively higher material cost

 Mono-pole (or Top-of-pole):